Kong/lua-resty-dns-client/README.md

   80-85% less memory will be used, while creation time dropped by 85-90%.
 Since the `host:getPeer()` function signature changed, this is a breaking change.
 - Fix: do not fail initialization without nameservers.
+- Fix: properly recognize IPv6 in square brackets from the /etc/hosts file.

 ### 1.0.0 (14-Dec-2017) Fixes and IPv6